zhanmu-tw/batocera-docker-setup/README.md

 Complete guide for installing Docker with GPU support on Batocera Linux.

+If you are not interested in installing GPU support, ignore any instructions marked *[GPU]

 ## Overview

 This guide enables Docker containers with NVIDIA GPU access on Batocera, allowing you to run AI workloads, monitoring tools, and GPU-accelerated applications alongside your gaming setup.